 Hardwood: If you happen to have the older high-maintenance, get on your hands and knees and wax hardwood floors, we wish you well… They require a lot of upkeep!
 Nowadays, most wood floors have a hard, plastic-like finish such as polyurethane, which requires much less maintenance since it is a no-wax finish.
 Do be sure to keep it swept/vacuumed, but do not wash the floors with any soap-based detergent.
 Clean with a dilute ammonia solution or a neutral cleanser formulated for these floors.

 Laminate: Laminate flooring is one of the easiest floors to keep up with.
 All you need is a solution of warm water, vinegar, and a mild detergent like dish soap or a neutral cleanser like Sh-Clean.
 Easy peasy!

 Tile: The key to keeping tile looking great is to clean up dirt/grease/spills quickly.
 Sweep or vacuum frequently.
 It will keep the grout looking clean and new as well.
-If you do end up needing to use a tile cleaner, try Tile Juice while we still have some in stock.
-It is great for showers and tubs, too!
+Mop with either Sh-Clean or a little bit of Red Juice to keep floors spotless.

 As is the case with all cleaning and maintenance chores, the key is to clean often rather than letting the dirt build up, which makes the cleaning more time consuming.
 Who wants to spend more time cleaning???